 Project context: The challenge is twofold: 1) to consolidate data on material ingredients and their scientific health ratings, and 2) to guide consumers towards making conscious choices that are good for themselves, the environment and the people who produce them.

-Guiding you to use toxin-free, ethical and sustainable products
+Guiding you to use toxin-free, petrochemical-free, ethical and sustainable products

-Research visualizations coming soon (affinity diagram, user flow, etc.)
+More research visualizations coming soon (affinity diagrams, user flows, etc.)